• Skip to primary navigation

 • Tweet

-Hearty, thick, and full of veggies, vegan split pea soup is filling, delicious, and easy to make.
-Make it on the stovetop, in the Instant Pot or throw everything in the crockpot and walk out the door.
+Hearty, thick, and full of veggies, this vegan split pea soup recipe is filling, delicious, and easy to make.
+You can make it on the stovetop, in the Instant Pot, or throw everything in the crockpot and walk out the door.

 Vegan split pea soup recipe in a bowl on table.